Florida flood insurance

 Do you need an elevation certificate to get flood insurance in Florida?

 Not with Kin.
 A flood elevation certificate is a document that shows your property’s elevation, flood zone, and relative estimated height of floodwaters.
-You need an EC to get a policy with the NFIP, but with us, it’s totally optional.
+You need an elevation certificate to get a policy with the NFIP, but with us, it’s totally optional.

 When to buy flood insurance in Florida

 There’s no waiting period for our flood coverage, and it’s effective immediately.
 By comparison, the NFIP has a 30-day waiting period before coverage takes effect.
-That means you can add on flood insurance with us any time – except when we’re in a moratorium and waiting for a storm to pass before issuing new policies.
+That means, except during moratoriums, you can add on flood insurance with us any time.

 That said, buy flood insurance before you need it.
 That means before hurricane season starts!
 No insurance policy retroactively covers flood damage you already have, so get your coverage before a hurricane or flood strikes.